Kyle-Kerlew/City-Database/ReadMe.md

 # DataBase simulation
-This program preloads a "database" with data for 5 cities and allows you to add more data, search for data, update data, and more. <br />
+This Java command line application preloads a "database" with data for 5 cities and allows you to add more data, search for data, update data, and more. <br />
 Preloaded cities: Orlando, New York, San Jose, Buffalo, Columbus

 ### Instructions to Use